Master of Laws: Requirements

 LL.M. programs are usually only open to those students who have first obtained a degree in law, typically an LL.B. or J.D.
-There are exceptions to this, but an undergraduate degree or extensive experience in a related field is still required.
-Full-time LL.M. programs usually last one year and vary in their graduation requirements.
-Most programs require or allow students to write a thesis.
-Some programs are research oriented with little classroom time (similar to a M.Phil.), while others require students to take a set number of classes (similar to a taught degree or M.Sc.).
+Very few programs allow exceptions to this.
+Full-time LL.M. programs vary in their graduation requirements but most require students to write a thesis.
+Some programs are somewhat research oriented with less classroom time, while others require students to take a set number of classes.

 LL.M. degrees are often earned by students wishing to develop more concentrated expertise in a particular area of law.
-Pursuing an LL.M. degree may also allow law students to build a professional network.
-Some associations provide LL.M. degree holders with structures designed to strengthen their connections among peers and to access a competitive business environment, much like an MBA degree.
+Pursuing an LL.M. degree may also allow law students to build a professional network by strengthening their connections among peers.

+LL.M. programs by country

 Australia

-In Australia, the LL.M. is generally only open to law graduates.
-However, some universities permit non-law graduates to undertake variants of the degree.
+In Australia, the LLM is generally only open graduates with a first professional degree in law (typically a JD or LLB).
 There are nearly 100 LLM courses in Australia across 25 institutions taught in English.

-The shortage of graduate program/articles places has resulted in some LL.B. graduates proceeding directly to an LL.M. course before seeking graduate employment.

-Unique variants of the LL.M. exist, such as the Master of Legal Practice (M.L.P.) available at the Australian National University, where students who have completed the Graduate Diploma of Legal Practice (which law graduates must obtain before being able to be admitted as a solicitor/barrister), will be granted some credit towards the Master qualification.
+Variants of the LL.M. exist, such as the Master of Legal Practice (M.L.P.) available at the Australian National University, where students who have completed the Graduate Diploma of Legal Practice (which law graduates must obtain before being able to be admitted as a solicitor/barrister), will be granted some credit towards the Master qualification.
 Other variants of the LL.M. are more similar to the LL.M. available in the wider Commonwealth but under a different title, for example Master of Commercial Law, Master of International Law or Master of Human Rights Law.
 These courses are usually more specialised than a standard LL.M.